Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 #### Conditionals

 Let's tackle this one part at a time.
 What does it mean to be a condition?
-Really, all an `if` is checking is for whether the conditional evaluates to `True` or `False`.
-If it is true, then the body of the `if` statement is executed.
-If it is false, the `if` block is skipped.
+Really, all an `if` is checking is whether the conditional evaluates to `True` or `False`.
+If the condition is true, then the body of the `if` statement is executed.
+If the condition is false, the `if` block is skipped.
 Intuitively, true and false are concepts that make perfect sense to us.
 But we should take the time to clearly define them in a programming context here.

 `True` and `False` are what we call booleans in logic (`bool` for short), and what Python calls them.
 They are a special variable type with many potential uses; mainly they are used as a way to put a label on the truth of a statement.
 There are two specifically reserved words for bools in Python, `True` and `False`.
 Note that these begin with capital letters.

 ```python
 In [1]: type(True)